RohitMudili/mandelbrot-mpi-cuda-omp/README.md

 mpirun -np 2 --oversubscribe ./build/mandelbrot_mpi_cuda --shallow
 ```

-**Caveat:** because the existing CUDA function renders the entire image in one kernel launch (and was kept untouched per the assignment constraint), each rank computes the full image on the shared GPU and keeps only its row strip.
+**Caveat:** because the CUDA function renders the entire image in one kernel launch, each rank computes the full image on the shared GPU and keeps only its row strip.
 This isolates the MPI orchestration cost; it does not produce a speedup on a single-GPU machine.
 On multi-GPU clusters, `cudaSetDevice(rank % deviceCount)` would give real gains.
 See the source comments and `docs/report_partA.md` §3.4.

 ## Scripts